Edit

 Azure Resource Manager deployment

-Using Azure Resource Manager allows you to fully automate the deployment of your Stream Analytics job.
-You can deploy Resource Manager templates using either Azure PowerShell or the Azure CLI.
-The below examples use the Azure CLI.
+By using Azure Resource Manager, you can fully automate the deployment of your Stream Analytics job.
+You can deploy Resource Manager templates by using either Azure PowerShell or the Azure CLI.
+The following examples use the Azure CLI.

-1. You can create a Microsoft.StreamAnalytics/streamingjobs resource with a Managed Identity by including the following property in the resource section of your Resource Manager template:
+1. Create a Microsoft.StreamAnalytics/streamingjobs resource with a Managed Identity by including the following property in the resource section of your Resource Manager template:

 "Identity": {